 Currently, Miller is Executive Assistant to Chancellor Anderson for Strategic Initiatives.
 She served as Interim Vice Chancellor for Institutional Advancement in 2011-2012, chair of the Strategic Planning Committee 2015-2020 and chair of FSU's Sesquicentennial Celebration Committee and is Coordinator of activities such as the Chancellor for A Day Program, initiated by Chancellor Anderson in 2009.

 Miller represents the university on the NC Civil War History Center Foundation Board and the State Advisory Board.
-She serves as a consultant for the Visitors Bureau on Historic Trails in Cumberland County, and has been a speaker at Fort Bragg, public schools, churches, civic organizations, and professional associations.
+She serves as a consultant for the Visitors Bureau on Historic Trails in Cumberland County, and has been a speaker at Fort Liberty, public schools, churches, civic organizations, and professional associations.
 Her efforts in the community and with national groups demonstrate that FSU is a major resource for higher education in the region, state, and nation.